gomcpgo/perplexity-mcp-server/README.md

 ## Features

-The Perplexity MCP server offers four specialized search functions, each optimized for different use cases:
+The Perplexity MCP server offers four specialized search functions, each optimized for different use cases. **All functions automatically return source URLs**, allowing LLMs to fetch additional information if needed.

 ### 1. `perplexity_search`
 General web search with real-time information.
 Best for current events, general knowledge, and quick facts.